-"Few small businesses have a long enough track record to have a sufficient credit history," said Brian Cairns, who runs his own consulting company ProStrategix Consulting Inc. After securing his own small business loan, Cairns now helps many of his clients do the same.
+"Few small businesses have a long enough track record to have a sufficient credit history," said Brian Cairns, who runs his own consulting company, ProStrategix Consulting Inc. After securing his own small business loan, Cairns now helps many of his clients do the same.

-A subprime loan, or a loan given to a borrower with a poor credit history, will often pay a risk premium of either higher interest rates, higher fees or both.
+A subprime loan, or a loan given to a borrower with poor credit history, will often pay a risk premium of higher interest rates, higher fees or both.
 Some predatory lenders take advantage of this reality by telling the borrower they have bad credit to ramp up interest rates, a practice known as unjustified risk-based pricing.
 This is an easy trap for inexperienced borrowers unaware of their own creditworthiness.
-Thus, an awareness of your personal and business credit rating can help you make sure you're getting a fair price.
+Strong awareness of your personal and business credit rating can help you make sure you're getting a fair price.

 4. Do you have to put up collateral?

-It's common for small business loans to include a personal guarantee for the same reason personal credit scores come into play – many small businesses have yet to build creditworthiness on their own, making the owner liable instead.
-On top of that, small businesses may be lacking in assets that can be used as collateral.
-However, banks may not always be upfront about this.
+It's common for small business loans to require a personal guarantee for the same reason personal credit scores come into play: Many small businesses have yet to build creditworthiness on their own, making the owner liable instead.
+On top of that, small businesses may be lacking in assets to use as collateral.
+However, banks may not always be upfront about the owner's personal liability.

-The assertion comes from personal experience.
+"Most people don't read the fine print and can be surprised when they learn that they put some of their personal finances at risk," Cairns said.
+The assertion comes from his personal experience.
 "We caught it in our fine print that the bank was using our founders' personal retirement savings as a personal guarantee for the loan."

 5. What is the payment and amortization schedule?

-Interest rates and APR aside, business loans can also vary by payment schedule.
-This includes not just the number of payment periods per year, but the inclusion of grace periods, late payment fees and prepayment penalties.
+Interest rates and APR aside, business loans can vary by payment schedule.
+This includes not just the number of payment periods per year, but the inclusion of grace periods, late fees and prepayment penalties.

-Look out for prepayment penalties.
-Getting penalized for paying a loan off early may sound counterintuitive, but the earlier the borrower repays the principal, the less interest they'll have to pay over the life of the loan if it's a standard amortizing loan.
-Since lenders rely on that interest to make a profit, charging a prepayment penalty can offset some of that lost future interest.
-The good news is that while common for mortgages, prepayment penalties are rarely included in small business loans.
+Penalizing a borrower for paying a loan off early may sound counterintuitive, but the earlier you repay the principal, the less interest you'll have to pay over the life of the loan if it's a standard amortizing loan.
+Since lenders rely on that interest to make a profit, a prepayment penalty can offset some of that lost future interest.
+The good news is that, while common for mortgages, prepayment penalties are rarely part of small business loan agreements.

 6. What is the lender's definition of default on payments?